 Finally, the train pulled into the station.
 The members of the media rushed forward, not to miss a single moment of this historic event.
 The train itself was nothing special, just an old diesel engine.
 But the carriages of the Bosphorus Express train to Istanbul looked swanky and posh.
 Tinted glass and each carriage had a sign displaying the final destinations and stops.

-On the same train, the carriage for the first ever direct connection to Athens was attached, and together we’d travel for a good part through Romania and Bulgaria.
+On the same train, the carriage for the first-ever direct connection to Athens was attached, and together we’d travel for a good part through Romania and Bulgaria.

 I searched for my carriage that would bring me to Istanbul and looked around.
 I felt a bit self-conscious.
-Whenever I get on a train like this, I want to take a picture of me and the train, but with all the cameras and people around me, I felt weird.
+Whenever I get on a train like this, I want to take a picture of myself and the train, but with all the cameras and people around me, I felt weird.

 I lingered around a bit and decided I was not going to let this moment get away from me just by a bunch of people.
 As everyone around me was holding a film camera or microphone, I approached the only lady that didn’t.
 She looked neat and I figured she might speak English.